and-b/arduino-pico_esc/README.md

 ## What you need to run this example

 - a Raspberry Pi Pico microcontroller
-- Arduino IDE versione 1.8.x
+- Arduino IDE version 1.8.x
 - Arduino MBED OS RP2040 Boards version 2.1.0
-- FlySky transmittere & receiver with IBUS capabilities (I used FS-I6 and FS-IA6B)
+- FlySky transmitter & receiver with IBUS capabilities (I used FS-I6 and FS-IA6B)
 - 4 ESCs and brushless motors (I used a custom quadcopter)

 ## Connections